adrianmarino/thesis-paper-tex/README.md

 <b>University of Buenos Aires</br>Faculty of Exact and natural sciences</br>Master in Data Mining and Knowledge Discovery</b>
 </p>

-# Personalized content recommendation chatbot (Thesis LaTeX Document)
+# Personalized content recommendation chatbot (Thesis LaTeX Doc)

 This thesis work explores the use of large language models (LLMs) as a user communication interface in a recommendation system.
 These models are used to search for personalized content in response to natural language queries.